 Early Intervention – The Options

-If your child is diagnosed with autism when they are very young then your family has a golden chance to implement an early intervention program.
+If your child is diagnosed with autism when they are very young, then your family has a golden chance to implement an early intervention program.

-But please don’t panic if a diagnosis has come much later.
-The brain is plastic throughout life and there is ALWAYS room and hope for positive changes for your child.
-You may well be able to follow one of the programs below as well as other therapies notwithstanding age.
+But please don’t panic if your child is diagnosed at a later age.
+The brain is ‘plastic’ throughout life and there is always room and hope for positive changes for your child.
+Many of these early intervention programs can be adapted to older age groups.

-Choosing an early intervention option for your child with autism can be a very overwhelming and confusing process.
-Unlike most other areas of childhood health, an autism diagnosis doesn’t
+Choosing an early intervention program for your child with autism can be a very overwhelming and confusing process.
+Unlike other areas of childhood health, an autism diagnosis doesn’t

-The Australian Government’s own “Guidelines for Good Practice” recommends a minimum of 20 hours a week of autism-specific early intervention.
-Sadly, most Australian children currently receive nothing close to this amount.
-Yet it is what experts absolutely advise, and what has been proven to provide the best outcomes.
+The Australian Government’s 2012 Guidelines for Good Practice recommends 15-25 hours a week of autism-specific early intervention.
+Sadly, most Australian children currently receive much less than this amount.
+Yet, it is what experts advise, and what has been proven to provide the best outcomes.

 - Will it work for us?
 Will the therapy suit our own family’s needs?